YirenZzz/EventTicketing/README.md

 ### Tiered Ticket Types and Promo Codes

-Each event supports multiple ticket tiers (e.g., Early Bird, VIP, Student) with individual pricing and promotional discount settings.
-Promo codes support both percentage and fixed discounts, along with expiration dates and usage limits.
-Validation logic is executed inside Prisma.$transaction() blocks to ensure atomicity and reflect Week 3’s emphasis on ACID-compliant operations.
+Our platform supports tiered ticket pricing and discount codes, enabling organizers to define multiple ticket types per event (Early Bird, VIP etc.), each with its own price and inventory.
+Promo codes offer either fixed or percentage-based discounts and support constraints like usage limits and validity dates.
+These codes are validated server-side during purchase using atomic Prisma transactions, ensuring consistency and enforcing ACID properties, aligning with the PostgreSQL & Prisma ORM part covered by lecture.
+Promo management is handled through dynamic React forms and integrated CRUD APIs, reflecting the schema-driven UI and backend integration patterns emphasized in assignments.

 ### QR Code Generation and Validation: Real-Time QR-Code Check-In Interface (Camera, Images, and PDFs), and Mobile-responsive check-in interface

 Upon ticket purchase, a unique code (e.g., TICKET-xxxx) is generated and rendered into a QR image using the qrcode package.
 This image is embedded into an HTML email sent via the Resend API, showcasing real-world integration with external services as covered in lecture about API Integration.The Staff dashboard includes a real-time check-in system.
 It supports camera scanning via html5-qrcode, drag-and-drop image uploads, and even PDF parsing.
 The check-in interface is fully mobile-responsive, optimized for phones and tablets without any native app.
-This design highlights our ability to deliver production-grade UX beyond the desktop environment。
+This design highlights our ability to deliver production-grade UX beyond the desktop environment.

 ### PostgreSQL for transaction data: Data Consistency via Prisma Transactions

 Critical updates (like check-ins and promo validation) are provided by Prisma to guarantee updates across multiple tables (e.g., both Ticket and PurchasedTicket).
-This design reflects proper transaction usage discussed in class and implemented in Assignment 2.
+This design reflects proper transaction usage discussed in class and implemented in assignments.

 ### Attendance analytics and reporting
 Both staff and organizers can view charts for attendance and revenue (Chart.js).
 Detailed statistics can also be downloaded as CSV via server-generated Content-Disposition responses.
 Ticket type breakdowns (Total, Sold, Checked-In) are streamed from API routes and rendered into Excel-compatible file, satisfying Week 11’s emphasis on backend data processing and professional workflows.

 ### Automated email confirmations
-After a successful ticket purchase, our system automatically sends a confirmation email containing the event name and a unique ticket code.
-This feature is implemented using the Resend email API.
-We call the `/api/email/confirmation` endpoint with the attendee’s email, event name, and generated ticket code.
-The email is sent in HTML format, with dynamic templating via template literals.
-This automated flow not only reduces manual work for organizers but also demonstrates our understanding of external service integration, secure API calling, and error handling patterns.
+After a successful ticket purchase, our system automatically sends a confirmation email using the Resend email API.
+This email includes the event name, event time, ticket type, a unique ticket code (e.g., TICKET-QmwYBfUY), and a QR code that staff can later scan for check-in.
+We trigger this via a POST to the `/api/email/confirmation` endpoint, passing in the attendee’s email.
+The message is composed in HTML using dynamic templating with template literals.
+This feature automates what would otherwise be a manual process for organizers and demonstrates our ability to work with third-party APIs and handle errors.

 # Development Guide